Getting started with environmental sustainability

 Pollution, flooding and extreme weather can all affect how your group operates and the services you can offer.

-Flooding is a growing risk and can impact your sessions as sports pitches are often built on higher risk areas.
-The National Flood Forum has advice on flooding, Check My Flood Risk has an England map with postcode check.
-This map covers Wales and this postcode checker is for Scotland and this map for Northern Ireland.
+Flooding is a growing risk and can impact your sessions as sports pitches are often built on higher risk areas – the National Flood Forum has advice on flooding.

-Sports activities can carry a risk of extreme heat in the summer months, Shade the UK have advice and guidance on how to ensure your participants are kept safe and well.
+More and more we’re seeing hotter weather for prolonger periods, and sports activities can carry a risk of extreme heat in the summer months.
+Shade the UK have advice and guidance on how to ensure your participants are kept safe and well.

 Food and drink